 Safety When Cleaning Up Blood

-There are safety issues involved in cleaning up blood.
-Blood, and other bodily fluids, can contain potentially hazardous pathogens.
+There are safety issues involved in cleaning up the blood.
+Blood and other bodily fluids can contain potentially hazardous pathogens.
 These biohazards can include dangerous viruses of bacteria.
 For example, blood can contain:

 - Hepatitis B